 This program will be held in-person at the Newberry and livestreamed on Zoom.
 The online version of this event will be live captioned.
 Please register below.

-In this program, Dr. Harris will discuss with the Newberry's Daniel Greene what it means for her, as a professional historian, to turn to her own and her family's life as an inspiration for writing history.
+In this program, Harris will discuss with the Newberry's Daniel Greene what it means for her, as a professional historian, to draw on her family's life in order to understand broader patterns in American history.

 The David L. Wagner Distinguished Lectureship for Humanistic Inquiry Series is funded by David L. Wagner and Renie B. Adams.